Ratstail91/pbbg.com/README.md

 ### Contributing and Pull Requests
 1. We *highly* encourage [short, concise git commit messages](https://chris.beams.io/posts/git-commit/).
+2. Ensure any PHPlint (including warnings) and PHPunit tests pass locally before creating your Pull Request.
+3. After Pull Request creation, your branch must pass the PHPlint and PHPunit tests that run automatically.
-2. Your Pull Request must be approved by at least one contributor.
+4. Your Pull Request must be approved by at least one contributor.
-3. After it has been approved you may request one of the contributors to merge it for you.
+5. After it has been approved you may request one of the contributors to merge it for you.

 > Longer Contributing document on how to offer feedback, our standards, responsibilities, code of conduct, and
 >enforcement can be found in [contributing guidelines](/CONTRIBUTING.md)